List of Marvel Comics characters: R: Irani Rael in other media

+Tamara Rahn

+Tamara Rahn is a character appearing in American comic books published by Marvel Comics, primarily in association with Namor.
+She is a Banari, a humanoid aquatic alien from the planet Laab, and the last of her kind after her planet was destroyed and the other refugees were killed by the Atlanteans.

+Initially, Tamara fought the Atlanteans, but was defeated by Namor and became an ally of his.
+She later took Tiger Shark as a lover.

 Raina

-Raina is a character that originated in the Marvel Cinematic Universe before appearing in Marvel comics.
+Raina is a character who originated in the Marvel Cinematic Universe before appearing in Marvel comics.
 Created by Brent Fletcher, she first appeared in "Girl in the Flower Dress" on Agents of S.H.I.E.L.D.
 (October 22, 2013), portrayed by Ruth Negga.

 She is depicted as a recruiter for Project Centipede.
 In the second season, she is revealed to be an Inhuman, and develops a thorn-covered body and dream-based precognition.
 She is rescued from S.H.I.E.L.D. by Gordon and brought to Afterlife.
-During Daisy Johnson's time there, Raina was killed by Jiaying in front of Daisy, proving that Jiaying has dangerous plans for the humans.
+During Daisy Johnson's time there, Raina is killed by Jiaying.

 Raina in comics

 Raina made her comic book debut in Inhuman Annual #1 (July 2015), by Charles Soule and Ryan Stegman.
 She is among those who received Lineage's message when he used the Inhuman Codex to contact every Inhuman in the world.